 After that it looked like they weren't possessed anymore.
 Three of them left, Kyle stayed.
 Kyle who wanted to be possessed again.
 Only not.

 Jonathan glanced at the pen he had been cowering against.
 The Hyenas inside lay still, dead.
 They were not hyenas anymore.
 That only left one option, Primal's.
 Spiritual Symbiotes, he'd called them.
 He wanted one.

 "Me too."
 Jonathan said, speaking up for once in his life.
 What's the worse that could happen?
 If she said no, he'd be no worse off than before.

 It takes everything he has to meet Cordelia's eyes when her stare bores into him.

 Jonathan's weak, but he's smart, and her pack needs that.
 Kyle isn't terribly strong himself.
 But he'll do, for now.
 She can train him, she plans to train them both regardless.
 She can protect them, but her strength alone won't make the pack truly strong.

 She hums happily as she drives them home.
 The joy of new Kin singing in her bones.
 She still has plans to hunt monsters, but she won't be much use at the moment.
 She's not strong enough for a tough fight.
 She's tired, all the power she's channeled has left her worn out.

 Cordelia drives back towards the Bronze.
 She opens her window, keeping her senses honed for that one scent she'd been extra sure to memorize.

-She finds it easily enough, mildly surprised when she drives up to him, he's still up.
+She finds it easily enough, mildly surprised when she drives up to him, and he's still up.
 Walking down a block.

-"Hello Xander Harris" Cordelia all but purrs.
+"Hello Xander Harris," Cordelia all but purred.